Looking to give your cherished hound the best quality of life after an IVDD diagnosis? Read on!

 3 Instances: Laser Therapy is Effective in IVDD Dogs

-- Your dog has superficial to deep pain sensation.
+2. Your dog has superficial to deep pain sensation.
 Ideally, your dog should be able to feel pain.
-The deeper the pain sensation the better they should respond to laser therapy and other conservative treatments.
+The deeper the pain sensation the more they should respond to laser therapy and other conservative treatments.
 All cases are unique.
 All dogs are unique.
-In addition to deep pain sensation, the site, severity, and duration of the disease all play a role in the effectiveness of laser therapy.
+In addition to deep pain sensation, the site, severity, and duration of the disease all play a role in the degree of effectiveness.

-- There are minimal to moderate neurological deficits.
+3. There are minimal-moderate neurological deficits.
 Such as: